 The agricultural demand for propane is also affected by weather, as dry or warm weather during the harvest season may reduce the demand for propane.
-Our Propane Exchange operations experience higher volumes in the spring and summer, mainly due to the grilling season.
-Sustained periods of unfavorable weather conditions can negatively affect our Propane Exchange revenues.
-Unfavorable weather conditions may also cause a reduction in the purchase and use of grills and other propane appliances which could reduce the demand for our Propane Exchange cylinders.
+Our ACE operations experience higher volumes in the spring and summer, mainly due to the grilling season.
+Sustained periods of unfavorable weather conditions, including periods of significant rainfall, can negatively affect our ACE revenues.
+Unfavorable weather conditions may also cause a reduction in the purchase and use of grills and other propane appliances which could reduce the demand for our ACE cylinders.